Planning

 What's happening?

-The site is currently zoned Special Use Zone for resource extraction.
-As it nears the end of its extraction lifecycle, Mirvac is seeking to rezone the land to a combination of General Residential and Mixed Use Zones to support future community-focused uses through the submission of a Planning Scheme Amendment (PSA).
+The site was previously zoned Special Use Zone for resource extraction.
+As the quarry reached the end of its extraction lifecycle, Mirvac submitted a Planning Scheme Amendment (PSA) to rezone the land to a combination of General Residential and Mixed Use Zones to support future community-focused uses.

-The PSA, along with the first Development Plan, are currently under assessment by the Department of Transport and Planning (DTP).
+The first Development Plan for the north-west portion of site is currently under assessment by the Department of Transport and Planning (DTP).

 The Process

-In March 2024, the project was accepted into the State Government's Development Facilitation (DFP) Program.
-This makes the Minister for Planning the responsible authority for approving or otherwise proposed rezoning changes necessary to redevelop the land.
+In March 2024, the project was accepted into the State Government's Development Facilitation (DFP) Program, which appointed the Minister for Planning as the responsible authority for rezoning required to redevelop the land.

 -